-We seek to minimize exposures that have a significant positive correlation with the probability of default of the counterparty itself, which is known as "wrong-way risk."
+We seek to minimize risk where there is a significant positive correlation between the probability of default of a counterparty and our exposure to that counterparty (net of the market value of any collateral we receive), which is known as "wrong-way risk."
 Wrong-way risk is commonly categorized into two types: specific wrong-way risk and general wrong-way risk.
 We categorize exposure as specific wrong-way risk when our counterparty and the issuer of the reference asset of the transaction are the same entity or are affiliates, or if the collateral supporting a transaction is issued by the counterparty or its affiliates.
-General wrong-way risk arises when there is a significant positive correlation between the probability of default of a counterparty and general market risk factors affecting the exposure to that counterparty.
+General wrongway risk arises when there is a significant positive correlation between the probability of default of a counterparty and general market risk factors affecting the exposure to that counterparty.
 We have procedures in place to actively identify, monitor and control specific and general wrong-way risk, beginning at the inception of a transaction and continuing through its life, including assessing the level of risk through stress tests.
-We ensure that material wrong-way risk is mitigated using collateral agreements or increases to initial margin, where appropriate.
+We ensure that material wrongway risk is mitigated using collateral agreements or increases to initial margin, where appropriate.